10 Tips for Creating Perfect Employee Rosters

 Know what your staffing budget is daily and weekly, for both permanent and casual employees.
 Having a figure to work with gives you a starting point and puts your business’s financial health first.
 Having a budget, together with revenue projections, is also essential to monitor labour efficiency (which is much easier with rostering software that does this calculation for you!).

-Good rostering software allows you to enter your budget and will work out labour costs, according to the relevant Modern Award as you fill the roster, that way you can see in an instant if you are inside or outside your budget.
+Good rostering software allows you to enter your budget and will work out labour costs, according to the relevant legislation updates as you fill the roster, that way you can see in an instant if you are inside or outside your budget.